 In evaluating the quality of instruction of a temporary faculty member, the first three of the following instruments of evaluation must be used by the committee and the department chair.
-At least one (1) of the others must be used as well.

 - Student opinion surveys conducted in every class taught by the temporary faculty member.

 Classroom observation report by a tenured or probationary faculty member of at least one (1) class taught by the temporary faculty member during each review cycle.
 (The rules governing the initiation of a class observation and the criteria to be used in evaluating the instruction of the class shall be the same as those described in Section 10, "Policies and Criteria Governing Retention, Tenure, and Promotion.")

 - The syllabi and tests used in all classes taught by the temporary faculty member, as well as a graded final exam from a recent class.
 Syllabi must follow the guidelines laid out in the Faculty Handbook, tests must be appropriate for the course being taught, and grading must be accurate, consistent, and fair.
 (Upon appointment, and periodically thereafter, the chair shall inform temporary faculty of the need to keep a supplemental file of these materials.)